Gallmakers, Family: Cecidomyiidae

 Galls of various shapes occur on grape as a result of attack by small gall midges.
 Galls occur on leaves, tendrils, blossom buds and in the rachis, and can occasionally cause considerable injury.
-Galls on the leaf blade may occur in clusters, and contain a single ornage maggot each.
+Galls on the leaf blade may occur in clusters, and contain a single orange maggot each.
 Other galls, in the rachis for example, may contain a network of tunnels.
 Numerous species of gall midges attack grape.
-The main species if the grape tumid gallmaker, Janetiella brevicauda, formerly called tomato gall, and also formerly thought to be a complex of several species.
-No practical control for these galls is known.
-Pesticide applications during adult activity can reduce populations, and would best be timed by the earliest appearance of galls.
+The main species is the grape tumid gallmaker, Vitisiella (formerly Janetiella brevicauda (Felt).
+The galls were formerly called tomato gall, and also formerly thought to be a complex of several species.
+Infestations in the rachis are more damaging than foliar, petiole or tendril galls, because they can lead to failure of clusters to to develop.
+Some varieties (e.g. Traminette, Niagara) are more sensitive than others.
+In most situations, pesticide application is not required because there is little economic impact from low to moderate levels of galls.
+In blocks with a history of high populations, however, Movento (spirotetramat) may be used, timed to the first appearance of galls.
+This is included under the Pre-bloom section in the Virginia Tech Pest Management Guide for Commercial Vineyards.
 Removing the galls by hand and destroying them would inhibit future populations.

 See New York Fact sheet